-The Certifying Office for Veterans Benefits contact, who handles all aspects of Chapter 33, the Post-9/11 Bill, and the Montgomery GI Bill ® at WSU, is:
+The Certifying Office for Veterans Benefits contact, who handles all aspects of Chapter 33, the Post-9/11 GI Bill ®, and the Montgomery GI Bill ® at WSU, is:

-Cherie Milosh, Certifying Official (cmilosh@worcester.edu) Registrar's Office, Administration Building, Room 107, 508-929-8773
+Cherie Milosh, Veterans Affairs School Certifying Official (cmilosh@worcester.edu) Registrar's Office, Administration Building, Room 107, 508-929-8773

 The Registrar's Office can also provide general information of interest to veterans and dependents of veterans enrolled at WSU.
-Spouses and dependents of 100 percent disabled or deceased veterans wishing to inquire about possible veterans' benefits should contact the Registrar's Office.
+Veterans and dependents of veterans wishing to inquire about possible veterans' benefits should contact VA Education Benefits at 1-888-442-4551.